QEHS-Websites/Overview/README.md

 Purpose - practice creating hosted websites, controlled by version control

-Actions
+Assignment:
-- Create HelloWorld Repository / Change something in ReadMe.md with Visual Studio Code / Update with GitHub Desktop
+1. Create HelloWorld Repository / Change something in ReadMe.md with Visual Studio Code / Update with GitHub Desktop
+2. Create Promotional Repository (note, this will be submitted in the next assignment)

 ---